datavzrd/datavzrd.github.io/src/docs/usage.rst

 Suggest
 -------

 The `suggest` subcommand generates a configuration file based on the provided tabular input files.
 The suggested configuration is written to stdout.
+When an LLM endpoint is passed via ``--llm-url``, the configuration is drafted by that model instead of the built-in heuristic and validated against datavzrd before it is written.

 .. code-block:: bash